Anson-Doan/py_stringclustering-1/README.rst

 =================

-This project seeks to build a Python-based collection of commands for clustering a collection of strings.
+This project seeks to build a Python-based collection of commands for clustering a set of strings.

-Given a set of strings D, the goal of string clustering is to create a partitioning of of D such that every pair of strings falling into the same partition refer to the same real-world entity, and furthermore, no two strings assigned to different partitions refer to the same real-world entity.
+Given a set of strings D, the goal of string clustering is to create a partitioning of D such that every pair of strings falling into the same partition refer to the same real-world entity, and furthermore, no two strings assigned to different partitions refer to the same real-world entity.
 A typical string clustering session involves six steps:

-1. Read the data from secondary storage
+1. Read the data into memory
-2. Blocking: trying to remove obvious non-matching string pairs and reduce the set considered for similarity score calculation
+2. Blocking: try to remove obvious non-matching string pairs and reduce the set considered for similarity score calculation
 3. Calculate pairwise similarity scores between blocked string pairs
-4. Generate the similarity matrix based on the result of the previous step
+4. Generate a similarity matrix based on the result of the previous step
 5. Execute a clustering algorithm using the similarity matrix created above
 6. Generate string clusters based on the labels assigned by the clustering algorithm